YouSee/youSee_Spark_Testapp/README.md

   - for light text: FreeSans.ttf
   - for bold text: work-sans.black.otf

-# Used locally configured data in json fomat and retriving from data.json file to display contents
+# Used locally configured data in json fomat and retriving from data.json file to display/load contents dynamically